-When a user’s password is changed, the security token is automatically reset.
-The user may experience a blocked login until he or she adds the automatically-generated security token to the end of his or her password when logging in to Salesforce via the API or a client.
+When a user’s password is changed, the security token is reset.
+Login via the API or a client can be blocked until the user adds the automatically generated security token to the end of the password.

 Partner Portal and Customer Portal users aren’t required to activate computers to log in.

-If single sign-on is enabled for your organization, API and desktop client users can’t log into Salesforce unless their IP address is included on your organization’s list of trusted IP addresses or on their profile, if their profile has IP address restrictions set.
-Futhermore, the single sign-on authority usually handles login lockout policies for users with the “Is Single Sign-On Enabled” permission.
-However, if the security token is enabled for your organization, then your organization’s login lockout settings determine the number of times a user can attempt to log in with an invalid security token before being locked out of Salesforce.
+If single sign-on is enabled for your org, API and desktop client users can log in to Salesforce unless their profile has IP address restrictions set, and they try to log in from outside of the range defined.
+Furthermore, the single sign-on authority usually handles login lockout policies for users with the “Is Single Sign-On Enabled” permission.
+However, if the security token is enabled for your org, then your org’s login lockout settings determine how many times users can attempt to log in with an invalid security token before being locked out of Salesforce.

-These events count toward the number of times a user can attempt to log in with an invalid password before being locked out of Salesforce, as defined in your organization’s login lockout settings:
+These events count toward the number of times users can attempt to log in with an invalid password before being locked out of Salesforce, as defined in your org’s login lockout settings:

-Each time a user incorrectly adds the security token or time-based token to the end of their password to log into the API or a client
+Each time users incorrectly add the security token or verification code to the end of their password to log in to Salesforcevia the API or a client